-NGSI Adapter processes requests asynchronously, trying to locate a valid parser named after the originating probe, located at lib/parsers/.
-If probe is unknown, response status will be 404; otherwise, response status will be 200, parser will be dynamically loaded, and then its parseRequest() and getContextAttrs() methods will be invoked.
-With the attribute list returned by the latter, Context Broker will be invoked.
+NGSI Adapter processes requests asynchronously, trying to load a valid parser named after the originating probe, located at any of the directories specified (see Installation and Administration Guide).
+If probe is unknown (parser not found), HTTP response status will be 404; otherwise, response status will be 200, parser will be dynamically loaded, and then its parseRequest() and getContextAttrs() methods will be called.
+The attribute list returned by the latter will be used to invoke Context Broker.